 Make sure you pick an AI platform that:

-- Has a broad swath of educational resources.
+- Offers educational resources.
 There’s always going to be a learning curve, so ensure you’re well-equipped for it.

 - Matches your intent.
 Don’t pick a platform that specializes in customer service if you want a sales bot or a multi-agent system.